 A mobile optimized email is able to include detailed pictures, attractive call to actions as well as all important links to landing pages.
 Email is just better today on a phone that it was in the past – and it would seem companies would agree!

 SMS through email marketing applications were only used by 8% of companies, making it an unpopular choice for marketers who use email marketing service providers.
+Lickily, the best sms platforms, can integrate and will fill that gap, and plenty of tools that combine the two now.

 Social Media Integration